discourse/discourse/README.md

    - preparing your code for a Pull Request
 4. Not sure what to work on? [**We've got some ideas!**](http://meta.discourse.org/t/so-you-want-to-help-out-with-discourse/3823)

-We look forward to seeing your cool stuff!
+We look forward to seeing your pull requests!

-## Having Problems getting set up?

-Before contacting us for help, please review our [Troubleshooting Guide](docs/TROUBLESHOOTING.md).

 ## The Discourse Team